JohnTigue/idots/README.md

 **Modern**: this means highly interacive Web based visualizations leveraging SVG, via D3.js.
 This works with any browser newer than IE8 (which is already fading fast in late 2014, at less than 10% of global usages, and Microsoft will stop supporting in 2016).

-**Open-source**: The code is Apache 2.0 licensed (that is, do with it freely as you wish).
-2014 Ebola outbreak in West Africa data is also made available, as free open data ([PDDL licensed](http://opendatacommons.org/licenses/pddl/)).
-We have currated data and provide it via the RESTful Web service Outbreak API (as static files even, such that **EbolaMapper** can work offline or via `file://` URLs).
+**Open-source**: The code is Apache 2.0 licensed (that is, do with it freely as you wish, commericially or otherwise).
+Data for the 2014 Ebola Outbreak in West Africa is also made available, as free open data ([PDDL licensed](http://opendatacommons.org/licenses/pddl/)).
+We have currated data and provide it via a RESTful Web service API based on the [Outbreak Time Series Specification](https://github.com/JohnTigue/EbolaMapper/wiki/Outbreak-Time-Series-Specification-Overview).

 **Anti-virus software**: Ebola is a virus and this software project is anti-ebola (and pro-geeky humor).